 Nebraska Early Childhood Workforce Survey

-The survey will provide the most comprehensive overview to date of the state’s early childhood workforce (birth to third grade).
-It is an initiative of the Buffett Institute’s Early Childhood Workforce Development Program and is being administered in conjunction with UNL’s Bureau of Sociological Research.
-Public release of the survey findings is set for Sept.
-6 in Lincoln.
+The survey, which provided the most comprehensive overview to date of the state’s early childhood workforce (birth to Grade 3), was an initiative of the Buffett Institute’s Early Childhood Workforce Development Program and was administered in conjunction with UNL’s Bureau of Sociological Research.
+Findings of the survey were presented Sept.
+6, 2017, at UNL.

 Child Care Evaluation Grant